voussoir/reddit/Prawtimestamps/README.md

 - Installed [Python](https://www.python.org/download).
 I use Python 3.6.
 - Installed PRAW >= 4, as well as the other modules in `requirements.txt`.
 Try `pip install -r requirements.txt` to get them all.
 - Created an OAuth app at https://reddit.com/prefs/apps.
 Make it `script` type, and set the redirect URI to `http://localhost:8080`.
 The title and description can be anything you want, and the about URL is not required.
 - Used [this PRAW script](https://praw.readthedocs.io/en/latest/tutorials/refresh_token.html) to generate a refresh token.
 Just save it as a .py file somewhere and run it through your terminal / command line.
-Choose `all` for the scopes.
+For simplicity's sake, I just choose `all` for the scopes.
-- Downloaded a copy of [bot.py](https://github.com/voussoir/reddit/blob/master/bot4.py).
-Fill out the variables using your OAuth information and keep it in a safe place where it can be imported.
+- Downloaded a copy of [this file](https://github.com/voussoir/reddit/blob/master/bot4.py) and saved it as `bot.py`.
+Fill out the variables using your OAuth information, and read the instructions to see where to put it.
 The Useragent is a description of your API usage.
 Typically "/u/username's praw client" is sufficient.

 ### This package consists of: